-The pharmacy identifies and manages its risks appropriately.
-Team members record their errors and learn from them to stop them happening again.
-The pharmacy reviews its practices to make them safer and more effective.
-But it does not always document these reviews which may make it difficult to identify themes and trends.
+The pharmacy generally identifies and manages risks appropriately.
+It reviews its practices to make them safer and more effective.
+But the pharmacy does not record or review all of its mistakes.
+So, it might miss opportunities to spot patterns and trends and so reduce the chances of the same things happening again.
 Staff are clear about their roles and responsibilities.
-They work in a safe and professional way.
 The pharmacy asks people for their views and acts appropriately on the feedback.
 It has adequate insurance for its services.
 The pharmacy keeps up-to-date records as required by the law.
 The pharmacy keeps people's private information safe and explains how it will be used.
-Pharmacy team members know how to protect the safety of vulnerable people and act quickly to do so when needed.
+Pharmacy team members know how to protect the safety of vulnerable people.